adnanwahab/homelab/web/src/content/posts/on_writing.md

 if every human wrote a daily or weekly blog, then AI would understand the needs and wants of human beings.

 Good design tends to involve a highly detailed understand of how human beings actually think.

+a decade from now you'll  be happy you started a blog :)